-The Authority hosted its first Small Business Supportive Services Symposium on October 23, 2019 in Fresno, CA. The purpose of the event was to educate, inform and connect small businesses to the various resources available to enable them to become successful in the contracting marketplace, as well as the high-speed rail project.
+The purpose of the event will be to educate, inform and connect small businesses to the various resources available to enable them to become successful in the contracting marketplace, as well as the high-speed rail project.
 Attendees had the opportunity to:

-- Speak with representatives from certifying agencies - Hear from the Authority's Prime Contractor Small Business representatives and liaisons - Learn more about qualifications for bonding, insurance, and small business loans - Hear about how to market their business for state and federal contracts - Learn about procurement technical assistance
+- Speak with representatives from certifying agencies. - Hear from the Authority's Prime Contractor Small Business representatives and liaisons. - Learn more about qualifications for bonding, insurance, and small business loans. - Hear about how to market their business for state and federal contracts. - Learn about procurement technical assistance.